How to Open a CSV with More Than 1,048,576 Rows (Excel's Row Limit)

 This is different from opening the same file through Power Query (Method 2), which reads the full CSV into memory before applying your filters — no rows are lost at the read stage.

-The danger with double-click opening: the warning is easy to miss.
-It appears briefly and disappears.
+The danger: the warning appears briefly and disappears.
 Many people proceed not realizing their data is incomplete, then build reports on a truncated dataset.

 Saving a truncated file overwrites your original data